silent-mobius/Python_Book/00_intro/README.md

 ### Procedural Languages

-Procedural programming is a programming paradigm, derived from structured programming,based on the concept of the procedure call.
+Procedural programming is a programming paradigm, derived from structured programming, based on the concept of the procedure call.
 Procedures, also known as routines, subroutines, or functions, simply contain a series of computational steps to be carried out.
 Any given procedure might be called at any point during a program's execution, including by other procedures or itself.

 *   Procedures/Routines/Subroutines/Functions that include series of functions
 *   [link](https://en.wikipedia.org/wiki/Procedural_programming)